Mental Health related deaths

 Pennine Care NHS Foundation Trust

-Concerns summary Inadequate risk assessments for patient leave, combined with a failure to follow up on family concerns about substance misuse, led to missed opportunities for intervention.
+Concerns summary (AI summary) Inadequate risk assessments for patient leave, combined with a failure to follow up on family concerns about substance misuse, led to missed opportunities for intervention.
 The patient was not seen face-to-face as policy required and lacked a dedicated care coordinator, while the Trust's action plan remains uncompleted.

 Drew Howe